Woodrow Dantzler: National Football League

 On January 26, 2005, he was signed as a free agent by the Dallas Cowboys and was allocated to the Frankfurt Galaxy of NFL Europe.
 He played free safety for the Galaxy making 27 tackles, 2 passes defensed, 5 special teams tackles, one forced fumble, while leading the team in kickoff returns (22) and kickoff return yards (437).
 After being tried as a kick returner, he was released by the Cowboys on September 3.

 Arena Football League

 On December 5, 2005, Dantzler was signed to a two-year contract with the Chicago Rush of the Arena Football League (AFL) to play wide receiver and defensive back.
 He won a championship in 2006, as the Rush defeated the Orlando Predators 69–61.
 Dantzler was not re-signed after the 2007 season.

 All-American Football League

-In 2008, Dantzler was drafted and signed by Team Tennessee of the All American Football League (AAFL).
+In 2008, Dantzler was selected and signed by Team Tennessee of the All American Football League (AAFL).
 He was one of five current Quarterbacks on the roster.
 However, his contract was terminated when the AAFL postponed its debut season for the second time.